-Although scatterometer data had become unusable, a feasibility study at ESRIN had learned that there was a potential for restoring the original data quality.
+Although scatterometer data had become unusable, a feasibility study at ESRIN had learned that there was potential for restoring the original data quality.
 With the purpose for independent quality assessment, ESRIN has provided UWI data to a selective group from 12 December 2001 onwards.
 At ECMWF, the quality of this data has been assessed and monitored since.
+It showed non-optimal features of a prototype of a new on-ground processor, called ESACA.
+After these were resolved, UWI data was publicly re-disseminated on 21 August 2003.
+Comparison with ECMWF first-guess winds (FGAT) showed that the quality of this new wind product was at least as high as during the nominal period before January 2001, e.g., the initial assessment at ESRIN appeared to be more than accurate.
 Results will be described in Section 4.
 In addition to this monitoring task, research on the development of a new geophysical model function (GMF) was performed.
 A GMF relates the surface wind vector to the scatterometer backscatter signal.
 In the near future, the resulting GMF, named CMOD5, is to replace CMOD4, the GMF on which the C-band scatterometer winds has been based for a number of years.
 Starting point was a prototype that was developed at KNMI (Haan, de and Stoffelen, 2001), where, due to a lack of resources, its completion was inhibited.
 Its derivation and impact on the wind product will de described in Section 4, as well.